 For 2020, you can contribute $6,000 to a Roth IRA if your adjusted gross income (AGI) is less than $124,000.
 If AGI falls between $124,000 and $139,000, your ability to contribute to a Roth IRA is phased out gradually.
 Individuals with an AGI higher than $139,000 may not contribute to a Roth IRA.

 |Income Limits (AGI) for contributing to a Roth IRA|

 Note that income limits may in some cases be circumvented by first contributing to a traditional IRA and subsequently converting to a Roth IRA.
 Please ask a Saturna retirement specialist for details.

 If you are married and your spouse either earns no income, or elects to be treated as having no taxable income for the year, you may make contributions to a separate Kay Bailey Hutchison Spousal Roth IRA under your spouse's name.
-You may contribute up to $5,500 to your spouse's Roth IRA in 2018 and $6,000 in 2019, in addition to the $5,500 in 2018 and $6,000 in 2019 you may contribute to your own Roth IRA.
-Contributions to your Roth IRA and your spouse's Roth IRA may not exceed 100% of compensation or $11,000 in 2018 and $12,000 in 2019, whichever is less.
+You may contribute up to $5,500 to your spouse's Roth IRA in 2018 and $6,000 in 2019, in addition to the $6,000 in 2019 and 2020 you may contribute to your own Roth IRA.
+Contributions to your Roth IRA and your spouse's Roth IRA may not exceed 100% of compensation or $12,000 in 2019 and 2020, whichever is less.

 For 2019, married couples filing joint tax returns may contribute to a Roth IRA as long as their combined AGI is $193,000 or less.
 If your AGI falls between $193,000 and $203,000 your ability to contribute to a Roth IRA is phased out.